Parks & Open Spaces

 The paths are often extremely muddy but it is a wildlife haven and with the right footwear is worth a wander from time to time.

 It is heavily wooded with a variety of species and there is a small lake hidden in the trees.

 Glenfield Sports Ground

-The sports ground is owned by Glenfield Parish Council and can be booked for organised sports including Cricket, Soccer and Petanque and an area is marked out for other games and sports.
-It is also an extensive green space and villagers are invited to walk its perimeter and access the Rothley Brook corridor.
+The sports ground is owned by Glenfield Parish Council and can be booked for organised sports including Cricket, Soccer and Petanque.
+A surfaced area is marked out for other games and sports.
+It is also an extensive green space and villagers are invited to walk through it to access the Rothley Brook corridor.
 There is a newly created kissing gate at the main entrance off Gynsill Lane.
 Dogs must be on a lead and waste removed - this is a children's play area.

 Rothley Brook North